NVIDIA/Fuser/doc/dev/tma.md

 the minimum unit that the programmer has control of is a tile.
 We are free to specify where to place different tiles in shared memory, but each tile must span a contiguous space.
+Besides the tile must be contiguous in the allocation domain, the allocation domain is also required to be a multiple of whole tiles, because tile is the minimum unit of a TMA operation.
 If a schedule indicates the opposite, then this schedule is wrong.

 The Figure 8 below shows some invalid schedule on the shared memory tensor: